Seven Principles of Interior Design

 When employing asymmetrical balance in your home, you will create a more relaxed feel.
 Let’s use the mantel example again.
 Instead of matching candlesticks, you can substitute dissimilar objects with similar dimensions to maintain that even distribution of visual weight.
 Although it takes a bit more effort to achieve, asymmetry will give your room a more casual appearance.

 Radial balance is the arrangement of objects around and radiating out from a larger central object.
 The most familiar example of radial balance is a table positioned in the center of a dining room.
-The placement chairs and other furnishings in the room are based on the table as a central focal point.
+The placement of chairs and other furnishings in the room is based on the table as a central focal point.